awsdocs/amazon-ec2-user-guide-windows/doc_source/launching-instance.md

   To launch the instance in a Local Zone, select a subnet that you created in the Local Zone\.

   To launch an instance in an Outpost, select a subnet in a VPC that you associated with an Outpost\.
 + **Auto\-assign Public IP**: Specify whether your instance receives a public IPv4 address\.
 By default, instances in a default subnet receive a public IPv4 address and instances in a nondefault subnet do not\.
 You can select **Enable** or **Disable** to override the subnet's default setting\.
-For more information, see [Public IPv4 addresses and external DNS hostnames](using-instance-addressing.md#concepts-public-addresses)\.
+For more information, see [Public IPv4 addresses](using-instance-addressing.md#concepts-public-addresses)\.
 + **Auto\-assign IPv6 IP**: Specify whether your instance receives an IPv6 address from the range of the subnet\.
 Select **Enable** or **Disable** to override the subnet's default setting\.
 This option is only available if you've associated an IPv6 CIDR block with your VPC and subnet\.
 For more information, see [Your VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
++  **Hostname type**: Select if you want the guest OS hostname of the EC2 instance to be the Resource name or IP name\.
+For more information about hostname type and these options, see [Amazon EC2 instance hostname types](ec2-instance-naming.md)\.
++  **DNS Hostname**: Determines if the DNS queries to the IP name and/or the Resource name will respond with the IPv4 address \(A record\), IPv6 address \(AAAA record\), or both\.
+For more information about these options, see [Amazon EC2 instance hostname types](ec2-instance-naming.md)\.
 + **Domain join directory**: Select the AWS Directory Service directory \(domain\) to which your Windows instance is joined after launch\.
 If you select a domain, you must select an IAM role with the required permissions\.
 For more information, see [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)\.
 + **Placement group**: A placement group determines the placement strategy of your instances\.
 Select an existing placement group, or create a new one\.
 This option is only available if you've selected an instance type that supports placement groups\.
 For more information, see [Placement groups](placement-groups.md)\.
 + **Capacity Reservation**: Specify whether to launch the instance into shared capacity, any `open` Capacity Reservation, a specific Capacity Reservation, or a Capacity Reservation group\.
-For more information, see [Launch instances into an existing Capacity Reservation](capacity-reservations-using.md#capacity-reservations-launch)\.\.
+For more information, see [Launch instances into an existing Capacity Reservation](capacity-reservations-using.md#capacity-reservations-launch)\.
 + **IAM role**: Select an AWS Identity and Access Management \(IAM\) role to associate with the instance\.
 For more information, see [IAM roles for Amazon EC2](iam-roles-for-amazon-ec2.md)\.
 + **CPU options**: Choose **Specify CPU options** to specify a custom number of vCPUs during launch\.
 Set the number of CPU cores and threads per core\.
 For more information, see [Optimize CPU options](instance-optimize-cpu.md)\.
 + **Shutdown behavior**: Select whether the instance should stop or terminate when shut down\.
 For more information, see [Change the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
 + **Stop \- Hibernate behavior**: To enable hibernation, select this check box\.
 This option is only available if your instance meets the hibernation prerequisites\.
-For more information, see [Hibernate your On\-Demand or Reserved Windows instance](Hibernate.md)\.
+For more information, see [Hibernate your On\-Demand Windows instance](Hibernate.md)\.
 + **Enable termination protection**: To prevent accidental termination, select this check box\.
 For more information, see [Enable termination protection](terminating-instances.md#Using_ChangingDisableAPITermination)\.
 + **Monitoring**: Select this check box to enable detailed monitoring of your instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitor your instances using CloudWatch](using-cloudwatch.md)\.
 + **EBS\-optimized instance**: An Amazon EBS\-optimized instance uses an optimized configuration stack and provides additional, dedicated capacity for Amazon EBS I/O\.
 If the instance type supports this feature, select this check box to enable it\.
 Additional charges apply\.
 For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.